Monthly Archives: September 2009

 One of the many classes I’m teaching is writing.
-What is great about writing with non-native English speakers is they don’t know the tired clichés and common word usage we are all so familiar with.
-Instead, they put together words in new and exciting ways which aren’t exactly correct, yet they are not exactly wrong &hellip Continue reading »
+What is great about writing with non-native English speakers is they don’t know the tired cliches and common word usage we are all so familiar with.
+Instead, they put together words in new and exciting ways which aren’t exactly correct, yet

 Hangin’ in Hangzhou